 This carrot cake is extremely decadent, loaded with wholesome ingredients, moist and delicious!

-I doubled this recipe to make 1 double layer cake and 12 cupcakes.
-Then frosted them with the most delicious, creamy, Coconut Cashew Frosting, topped with Coconut Candied Pecans, and drizzled with Coconut Caramel, for a decadent treat you won't be able to resist!
+I doubled this recipe to make a 1 double layer cake and 12 cupcakes, and frosted them with the most delicious, creamy Coconut Cashew Frosting.
+For extra deliciousness, I topped them with Coconut Candied Pecans Coconut Caramel for a decadent treat you won't be able to resist!

 Yield 1 cake or 12 - 14 cupcakes

 2 tsp Cinnamon

 1/2 Cup Sultanas, or Chopped Dates

 1/2 Cup Slivered Almonds, or Chopped Walnuts or Pecans